Samjean2020/progda-assignment2020/README.md

 	Matplotlib.pyplot
 	Pandas
 	Seaborn
 The above libraries must be imported.
 NumPy stands for Numerical Python.
 It provides inclusive mathematical functions, random number generators, linear algebra, Fourier transforms, to name but a few (numpy.org).
 NumPy can be imported as: <import numpy as np>.
 Matplotlib.pyplot is an interface to matplotlib based on state.
-It offers MATLAB-based plotting method (matplotlib.org, 2020).
+It offers MATLAB-based plotting method (matplotlib, 2020).
 Matplotlib.pyplot can be imported as: <import matplotlib.pyplot as plt>.
-Pandas  is an open source tool for data analysis and manipulation (pandas.pydata.org, 2020).
+Pandas  is an open source tool for data analysis and manipulation (pandas.pydata, 2020).
 Pandas can be imported as: <import pandas as pd>.
 Seaborn is a data visualisation library based on matplotlib in Python.
-It offers a drawing attractive and informative statistical graphics interface (seaborn.pydata.org, 2020).
+It offers a drawing attractive and informative statistical graphics interface (seaborn.pydata, 2020).
 Seaborn can be imported as: <import seaborn as sns>.
 And naturally, you have Python and Jupyter.

                                                       About the four tasks:
                                                     1.Explaining the overarching purpose of the package: